Flow Bots

 Available Channel: Through the ticket system

-💡 Trigger selection ensures your bot responds in the right scenario and on the right channel.
+💡 Choosing the right trigger ensures your bot responds in the correct scenario and channel.
 Each trigger activates the bot when the specified channel or event occurs.

-In the panel that opens, select the channel from the top section where you want to add a trigger.
+In the panel that opens, first select the channel for which you want to add the trigger.

-Then, review the existing trigger actions for the channel you selected.
+Then, review the available trigger actions for the selected channel.

-Continue by selecting the trigger that is most suitable for your stream bot.
+Select the trigger that is most suitable for your flow bot to continue.

-💡 The selection you make in this step determines which channel your bot will operate on and under what conditions.
+💡 The choice you make in this step determines on which channel and under which conditions your bot will run.

-💡Next, we will continue our example by selecting the “WhatsApp Web” channel and choosing the “User sends a message” option.
+💡Next, we will continue our example by selecting the “WhatsApp Web” channel and the “When a user sends a message” trigger.

 Click the “Add Keyword” button.

-Add the word or words that will start the flow when they appear in the user's message.
+In this field, enter the word or words that will activate the flow when they appear in the user’s message.

-💡 Keywords allow your bot to work only with specific message content and provide more targeted responses.
+💡 Keywords allow your bot to run only for specific message content, enabling more targeted responses.

-Select which WhatsApp Web channel you want the flow bot to work on for incoming messages.
+Select the WhatsApp Web channel on which you want the flow bot to activate for incoming messages.

 After making your selection, click the “Save” button at the bottom of the page to save your settings.